What is the purpose of an HOA

 • Mail HOA Annual Meeting Notice within the timeframe noted in CC&Rs and/or Bylaws

-• Be prepared for the meeting with the following items: sign-in sheets, delinquency reports, ledger cards, election ballots, quorum requirements for the meeting, financial statements, meeting agenda, and any handouts.
+• Be prepared for the meeting with the following items: sign-in sheets, delinquency reports, ledger cards, election ballots, quorum requirements, financial statements, meeting agenda, and any handouts.

 The following are items to complete after the Annual Meeting:

 • Work with the Community Manager to compile the list of Board members, including the newly elected members.
-Make sure that the terms that the new Board Members have filled are carefully tracked in communities that provide for staggered terms.
+Ensure that the new Board Members have filled the terms and are carefully tracked in communities that provide for staggered terms.

 • Schedule the first Board of Directors meeting post-election/Annual Meeting.
-This is typically the meeting at which the Board Members will determine officers of the association.
+This is typically the meeting at which the Board Members will determine the association’s officers.

 • Prepare Annual Meeting minutes.